HamoCorp/OVR-Dancers-Tool/README.md

 ## osc websockets?

+## file locations
+want to ensure it's completely removed or check it's installed correctly

+-   steam vr driver folder `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers\00ovrdancers\`
+-   Saving and logging data might not show up until running it in SteamVR
+-   executable location

 ## Possible issues and fixes

 - Driver not connecting might be caused after a steam crash, addons blocked, in SteamVR settings → Startup/Shutdown → Manage Add-ons, enable **Dancers Tool**.
-- check it's installed correctly or want to ensure it's completely removed, delete this folder C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers\00ovrdancers\
 - vibration not working: Unfortunately, the SteamVR driver SDK doesn't expose a way to trigger haptics on another driver's physical device (TriggerHapticPulse only exists in the client API, not IVRServerDriverHost), so vibration forwarding isn't implementable at this level without deeper OS-level hooking. best to set a binding to switch between trackers when you're holding them.
 - might be some issues using the Steam store version of Space Call, try using the [GitHub version](https://github.com/hyblocker/OpenVR-SpaceCalibrator) if your controller appears extremely far away
 - Related issue: driver naming can cause an issue if a different drive loads before this one, which takes over the controllers.
 This is due to the naming order 00 at the start, making it load before Oculus alphabetically